lucianpls/QB3/README.md

 |x1|111|111|

 The 01 and 10 prefixes represent a 4x4 blocks where the top 4x2 region is all 0s and the bottom 4x2 region is all 1s, or the opposite.
-The three bit codewords are stored rotated right one bit, to enble decoding.
+The three bit codewords are stored rotated right one bit, to enable decoding.
 Those three bit codewords are followed by the 8 bits of the mixed byte.
 The worst case size of the encoded quad is the same as the one in the initial encoding.

 The same quad value of 0x5aff at the secondary encoding level will be encoded as: